NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-impact-assessment/documentaton.md

 ### Performance Tiers ###

-Using those definitions, PCF 1617 defines the following performance tiers for dwellings containing greater than 230m³ of conditioned space:
+Using those definitions, PCF 1617 defines the following performance tiers for:

+-  dwellings containing greater than 230m³ of conditioned space, and
+-  dwellings not containing greater than 230m³ of conditioned space.

-**TABLE 2: Performance tiers for dwellings containing greater than 230m³ of conditioned space**
+###### TABLE 3: Performance tiers for dwellings containing greater than 230m³ of conditioned space ######

 | Tier | Air-tightness level | Envelope Performance Improvement (%) | Overall Energy Performance Requirement (%) |
 | ---- | ------------------: | -----------------------------------: | -----------------------------------------: |